Orphoros/Statusify/README.md

     <img src="https://img.shields.io/badge/Tailwind_CSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white" />
 </p>

+## Motivation

+Statusify was created as a proof of concept to test the capabilities of the Tauri framework.
+Electron is a popular choice for creating cross-platform desktop applications, however the produced binaries have a large base size due to the inclusion of the Chromium browser.
+Also, Electron applications are known to consume a lot of memory.
+This project aims to validate the Tauri framework as a lightweight alternative to Electron for building cross platform desktop applications.

 ### Developer's guide

 <details><summary>1.
 Setup the project</summary>

-1. Clone the repository and install the dependencies.
+Clone the repository and install the dependencies.

 ```bash
 git clone git@github.com:Orphoros/Statusify.git
 ```

-2. Install the dependencies.
+Install the dependencies.

 ```bash
 npm i